 Our gorgeous yarn-dyed, handwoven napkins are made from organically farmed cotton using all-natural dyes.
 Made with indigenous, drought-resistant organic cotton.
 Hand-dyed yarn is handwoven on manual looms by weavers.
 In a region annually affected by acute drought, agriculture is severely affected.
 In effect, revenue from weaving becomes the artisans' chief source of income and is crucial to their livelihood.

-Suitable for everyday use, for your annual picnic, or dress it with fine cutlery for special occasions They also make great holiday and host or hostess gifts!
+Suitable for everyday use, for your annual picnic, or dress it with fine cutlery for special occasions They also make great holiday, back-to-school and host or hostess gifts!
 Pre-washed to increase softness.

 Handwoven fabrics are meticulously planned and created requiring a complex estimation, depending on the design.
 Handweaving is unforgiving: mistakes cannot be reversed as weaves can't be undone.